alexmaddock/cypress-ts-tests/README.md

 **Per build basis, I'd link up dev pipelines and code repositories to reference my test suite and kick off from master.
 Or if they wanted a stable version, these can be created as tags; depending on how many teams are pushing code to an environment, this may be a bit harder due to the nature of constant updates and changes, that cause a tagged version to fall behind and fail.**

+**Some of the steps involved for a successful execution generally involve a build step, which uses an image version you have specified and do a code checkout you have linked to your CI runner.
+From there you can run your test step and within this you can determine what size containers you would like, or leave as default.**

+**Environment variables can also be defined and grabbed, but I personally like to have them manually stored in the CI runner variables and referenced from the test code.
+In the test job / pipeline stage you can run some additional commands like create artifacts dirs to send screenshots and videos to for debugging.**

+**Other tasks I generally include any scalable keywords if I'm using the runners scaling system, other just leave scaling to the test tool CLI prompt e.g. `--concurrency` or `--parallel`.**

+**If additional commands like creating directories and installing xvfb can also be executed before the tests.
+The test command can then be called to run the test steps.**

+**I would also generally add a retry step in the pipeline for any files / test cases specifically that didn't pass.
+From there artifacts and test reports can be generated and stored / sent to the relevant container addresses**

 *Within the Configuration Plan/Pipeline (or similar), what kind of Tasks would you create?* Answer:

+Please refer to the above answer and image within [CI & Parallel Considerations](https://github.com/alexmaddock/cypress-ts-tests#ci--parallel-considerations) of this README.
+The steps are highly dependent on what is needed and is being achieved.
+There can be times where install steps are required via `run` command, or these can be incorporated into a base image if such a source registry exists internal to the business.